ROBOBREIZH/robobreizh_simu_ws/Readme.md

 python3.7 test.py
 ```

-This will send an image (file table.png) to the server.
+This will send two images (file table.png and waving-hand.jpg) to the server.

-The predictions will appear in the terminal and the image will be saved at robobreizh_perception/src/data/demo.png.
+The predictions will appear in the terminal and images will be saved at robobreizh_perception/src/demo.

 For more information or debug please check the [Perception Package directory](src/robobreizh_perception/Readme.md#start-the-server)